A Time To Start Living

 Peter Greenwell had previously composed and arranged music for part of Will-Aid

 Elisabeth Welch’s recording credits include: Cole Porter - Night And Day

-Autograph also did the sound for Joseph and the Amazing Technicolor Dreamcoat (Touring Production) , Anything Goes (Stage Show), Follies, and, Gypsy.
+Autograph also did the sound for Joseph and the Amazing Technicolor Dreamcoat (Touring Production) , Anything Goes (Stage Show), Follies, Gypsy, and, Candide In Concert.

 work of Louise Gold, Liz Robertson, David Kernan,

 People ’90 Limited went

 on to present the first proper British production of Noel/Cole: Let's Do It in

 Liz Robertson and Steven Edis went on to contribute to: Regents Park 70th Anniversary Gala

 Josephine Blake, Maria Friedman, and, Simon Green’s recording credits include The History Of The Musical